afnizarnur/nataicons/README.md

 # Nataicons
 Nataicons is a fun-themed simple open source icon by the folks at [Natatoko](https://natatoko.com/).
-This icons are used on our web application, but feel free to use it on your project.
+This icons provide 2 icons variant: 24x24 and 20x20.
+Practically, this icons are used on our web application, but feel free to use it on your project!

 ## Usage
 Currently, *we only provide Vue icon component*.